Press

 Dear Minister Zakia Khattabi, dear entire government and dear business leaders,

 Soft drinks are made up of 90% water.
 Did you know that the transport of soft drinks alone accounts for 700 kilotons of CO2e emissions per year in Belgium alone and that this can be completely avoided?
-I clarify with pleasure.
+I'll glady clarify it.

-March 22 is World Water Day, a day on which we reflect on the importance of water and become aware of the many challenges that still exist in the field of water management and use.
-One of the more invisible challenges is the unnecessary transport of drinking water in all kinds of forms.
-The transport of soft drinks is an important part of this.
-Especially in the Netherlands, when you know that according to Eurostat it appears that Belgians are the second largest consumers of soft drinks in Europe, with an average of one can of soft drinks per day together accounting for more than 1 billion liters per year.
-The Beverage Industry Environmental Roundtable calculated that the transport of this water accounts for 700 kilotons of CO2 emissions, in Belgium alone.
-This while drinkable tap water comes out of our walls.
-The world turned upside down.
+March 22nd is World Water Day, a day on which we reflect on the importance of water and raise awareness of the many challenges that still exist in water management and use.
+One of the more invisible challenges is the unnecessary transport of drinking water in all its forms.
+The transport of soft drinks is precisely a significant part of this.
+Especially in our country, considering that, according to Eurostat, Belgians are the second-largest soft drink consumers in Europe, with an average of one can of soda per day, totaling more than 1 billion liters annually.
+The Beverage Industry Environmental Roundtable calculated that the transport of this water accounts for 700 kilotons of CO2 emissions in Belgium alone.
+And yet, potable tap water comes out of our walls.
+The world is upside down.

-Our government's ambition is to reduce CO2 emissions by 55%, so that the European Union can call itself climate neutral by 2050.
-As long as all soft drinks continue to travel an immense road, I think it will remain a dream of a climate-neutral future.
+Our government's ambition is to reduce CO2 emissions by 55%, so that the European Union can call itself climate-neutral by 2050.
+As long as all soft drinks continue to make enormous progress, I think a climate-neutral future remains a pipe dream.

 Local production of soft drinks